 The new Olympic Channel brings you news, highlights, exclusive behind the scenes, live events and original programming, 24 hours a day, 365 days per year.

-Born in Les Abymes in Guadeloupe, Riner moved to the Paris region with his family when he was still a baby and took up judo at the age of six.
+Born in Abymes in Guadeloupe on 7 April 1989, Riner moved to the Paris region with his family when he was still a baby and took up judo at the age of six.
 On his inexorable rise to the top he developed the kind of agility and speed of movement rarely seen in a heavyweight judoka.
 A European junior champion in 2006, Riner became the youngest ever senior world champion in Rio de Janeiro the following year, beating Sydney 2000 gold medallist Kosei Inoue of Japan in the final.

-He followed that feat up by landing the world open title in Levallois in 2008.
+He followed up by landing the world open title in Levallois in 2008.
 Still only 19, he was the favourite for the gold medal at the Beijing Games but lost in the third round to Abdullo Tangriev of Uzbekistan.
 After fighting his way through the repechage rounds he eventually won bronze.
 Further world heavyweight titles followed in Rotterdam in 2009 and Tokyo in 2010, though in the latter of those competitions he lost the final of the open-weight class on a golden score to Japan’s Daiki Kamikawa.